Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 4. Assign clear compliance ownership.
 Someone must own AI compliance in HR with the same clarity and authority as GDPR compliance ownership.
 This is not a shared responsibility — it is a designated role.

 5. Engage vendors directly.
-For every high-risk HR AI tool, require the vendor to provide their conformity assessment documentation and explain how their product supports your human oversight obligations.
-Vendors who cannot answer these questions clearly are compliance risks.
+For every high-risk HR AI tool, require the vendor to provide their conformity assessment documentation and explain how their product supports human oversight obligations.
+Vendors who cannot answer these questions are compliance risks.

 How does the EU AI Act interact with existing data privacy laws like GDPR?